 Strategy Planned Outcome How will we Measure?
 E.1 Council practices and processes are undertaken in a safe manner that meets legislative requirements.
 Council meets its obligations under the relevant legislation.
 Breaches of legislation reported to Council.
 E.2 Manage resources in a responsible manner that supports the ongoing viability of Council.
 Council's finances are managed to ensure ongoing service delivery levels and appropriate asset management can be sustained.
 Accepted Financial Key Performance Indicators.
 Council undertakes responsible procurement practices that ensures value for money.
 Levels of financial reserves for current and future requirements.
 Effective project management to ensure projects meet allocated budget and set Compliance with Council's procurement thresholds and activities. timeframes.
 Monthly status reports to Council for projects exceeding \$1 million dollars.
-Regular review of services provided and levels of service.
-Regular service level reviews undertaken.
+Council undertakes an organisational review to ensure long term sustainability including the option to apply to Independent Pricing and Regulatory Tribunal (IPART) for a special rates variation.
+Review undertaken and SRV application made to IPART following comprehensive community consultation.

 Strategy Planned Outcome How will we Measure?
 E.3 Governance provides a sound basis for decision making.
 Decision making is based on policies and procedures in accordance with legislative requirements.
 Policies and procedures reviewed every 2 years or as required.
-E.4 E.4 Make doing business with Council easier.
+E.4 Make doing business with Council easier.
 Develop policies and procedures that streamline community interactions with Council whilst maintaining Legislative compliance.
 Resident feedback.
 Quality customer service provision.
 Staff participation in annual LEAP program.Customer Service satisfaction survey results.
 Support Council to be compliant, efficient and more effective through use of technology.
 Availability of systems.
 E.5 Council actively participates in regional bodies such as the Canberra Region of Joint Councils to identify opportunities for our region.
 Council be an active participant in the CRJO and all relevant working groups.
 Attendance and participation at meetings.
 E.6 Manage assets in a proactive way across their lifespan.
 Asset management plans are developed and maintained for all classes of infrastructure assets.
 Regular asset inspection and condition monitoring programs for all asset classes implemented.